guard/listen/README.md

 * Supports watching multiple directories from a single listener.
 * OS-specific adapters for Mac OS X 10.6+, Linux, *BSD and Windows.
 * Detects file modification, addition and removal.
+* Allows supplying regexp-patterns to ignore paths for better results.
 * Checksum comparison for modifications made under the same second.
 * Tested on all Ruby environments (1.9+ only) via [Travis CI](https://travis-ci.org/guard/listen).

 # TODO

-* Allows supplying regexp-patterns to ignore and filter paths for better results.
-* Automatic fallback to polling if OS-specific adapter doesn't work.
+* Raise if OS-specific adapter doesn't work.

 ## Install